NBS5000/dateNight/README.md

   * *Error free performance*
   * *Multiple functions to separate aspects of code*
   * *Thorough comments*
+* API's connected to throughout the app:
+  * Moment.js - for time handling
+  *
 * GIT
   * *Numerous commits to track changes in code*
   * *Code added to public repository and Github Pages for public viewing*
 * Functionality
-  * *Feedback to the user as to how well they've done, with a Star Wars twist*
-  * *Hall of Fame to track the best scores, which can be cleared if desired*
+  * something here

 **RESULT**